meritechsolutions/azm_db_merge/README.md

 Import all LTE/WCDMA/GSM test data (radio parameters, Layer-3 messages, etc) from [AZENQOS Android](http://www.azenqos.com) test logs (.azm files) into a target database for further Big data or radio analysis/research/reporting uses.

 **Notes:**
-- For more info on accessing data from these databases - please see the 'AZQ User Guide' database access section from link below: https://docs.google.com/document/d/18GZAgcs3jRFdWqfvAqmQicvYlXRk6D0WktqWmd5iwwo/edit#heading=h.6vk8shbpst4
-- A ".azm" file is simply a renamed zip file so you can open/extract with any zip manager software to view the azqdata.db file with any SQLite3 browser program on PC.
+- A ".azm" (azenqos mobile test log) file is simply a renamed zip file so you can open/extract with any zip manager software to view the azqdata.db file with any SQLite3 browser program on PC.
 (If you don't see this file in your .azm logs, go to AZENQOS app > Settings > Enable Database Logging to enable this feature).
+For more info on the ".azm" file contents and simple data storage architecture (elements, events, messages) - please see the 'AZQ User Guide' database access section from link below: https://docs.google.com/document/d/18GZAgcs3jRFdWqfvAqmQicvYlXRk6D0WktqWmd5iwwo/edit#heading=h.6vk8shbpst4
 - Required AZENQOS Android app version (shown in top-right corner of main menu) is ver-3.0.579 or newer.
 - Some logs are provided in the 'example_logs' folder.
 - The full list of the parameters and their tables is available at: